Aryan-Lokhande-17/Student-Credential-Distribution-system/README.md

 # Student-Credential-Distribution-system
-Trying to create a system to distribute credits to students via blockchain for security
+Trying to create a system to distribute credits to students via blockchain for security, using ipfs to also upload images, maybe, still in progress!